glynch-NA/SAP-1-Breadboard/README.md

 - **Clock** - Adjustable/manual timing control.
 - **Memory Address Register** - Selects memory location from bus or manually.
 - **Random Access Memory** - Program and data storage.
 Can be programmed manually.
-- **Instruction Register** - Instruction storage from bus to control logic.
+- **Instruction Register** - Instruction storage.
+Data from bus to control logic and back out to bus.
 - **Control Logic** - Instruction interpretation and sequence counter.
-Displays what control words are in use.
+Displays what control bits are in use.
 - **Program counter** - Displays where in the program the computer is and what to execute next.
 - **A Register** - Storage of an 8-bit value for ALU use or immediate access.
 - **ALU** - Performs addition and subtraction operations using A and B registers.